Resources » PDF Basics » How to Edit a PDF Online

 How to Modify a PDF Online for Free

 To modify or edit a PDF online, all you need is an internet connection.
 You can head to PDF.live and click the button that says Edit or Sign PDF to see the options for altering your PDF.
 You can choose Edit PDF to add or remove lines of text in the document.
-Or, you can select Sign PDF to put your signature in the document.
-You can also Compress or Merge PDFs in case you need help sending the edited documents.
+Or, you can select Sign PDF to put your signature on the document.
+You can also Compress or Merge PDFs, in case you need help sending the edited documents.

 Regardless of what you need to do, PDF.live allows you to try our editor for free.
 Upon opening the PDF.live editor tool, you drag and drop the PDF you’d like to make modifications to and get started.